Creamy Keto Chicken Salad

 Key Ingredients

 - Chicken breast.
-Keep it simple and make boiled or baked chicken breasts, then chop them up into bite-sized pieces.
+Keep it simple: boil or bake chicken breasts, then chop them into bite-sized pieces.
 If you only have chicken thighs, that’ll work just as well.

 - Grapes.
 I prefer using red grapes because they’re sweet and help balance out the other ingredients.
-And yes, while it is true that grapes are a higher-carb fruit, we’re only adding a small amount, so it won’t significantly increase the carb content.
+And yes, while grapes are a higher-carb fruit, we’re only adding a small amount, so it won’t significantly increase the carb content.
+Barbara, in the comments, used plums instead of grapes and said they worked beautifully- firm and sweet.

 - Mayonnaise.
-Skip the store-bought varieties that often contain added sugar and make your own with avocado oil, eggs, Dijon, and lemon juice.
+Skip the store-bought varieties, which often contain added sugar, and make your own with avocado oil, eggs, Dijon, and lemon juice.

 - Green onions.
 Adds a subtle peppery flavor that balances the creaminess of the mayonnaise.

 - Flaked almonds.
-Gives the salad some delicious crunch and texture.
+Gives the salad some crunchy texture and a subtle nuttiness that works so well in a creamy salad.

 How to make keto chicken salad

 Step 1- Combine ingredients.
-In a large mixing bowl, combine all the ingredients and mix to combine.
+In a large mixing bowl, combine all the ingredients and mix until well combined.

 Step 2- Serve or chill.
 Serve immediately or cover and chill for two hours.